article-packaging-law-2023

-Packaging law: What is important for companies
+Packaging Act: What is important for companies

 Packaging Act aims to strengthen the circular economy